FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R7

 So far we have used simple repetitive tests.
-Now we will see how ``Python testing frameworks`` can do the same job efficiently.
+Now, let us see how ``Python testing frameworks`` does the same job efficiently.
-Python provides two frameworks for testing code, unittest and doctest.
+Python provides two frameworks for testing code: unittest and doctest.

 ..
 L7